Greek citron

-It was also called pitima, or the cedro col pigolo ("citron with a pitom"), because of its usually persisting pitom (carpel).
-The last does not only enhance its character, but also adds Halachic promotion.
+It was also called pitima, or the cedro col pigolo ("citron with a pitom"), because of its usually persistent pitom (carpel).
+The last not only enhances its character, but also adds Halachic promotion.

 Description and illustration

 The following description is from the Nurenbergische Hesperides (2nd Volume; 8th Chap.) by Johann Christoph Volkamer, titled "About the Cedro col Pigolo".
 He was growing that kind in his botanical garden in Nuremberg, and writes that it can also be called the "Jewish Citron", since it is mostly used for the four species.